mihaiolteanu/mugur/README.md

 specified as is, like (x), (enter) or (^) but some, like the open paranthesis for example, has to be specified either as a string, like ("(") or (lparens).
-The full list of supported keycodes can be checked out by calling `mugur-keycodes`.
+The full list of supported keycodes can be checked out by calling `mugur-doc-keycodes`.
 The right hand side on that list corresponds to the qmk's [simple keycodes](https://beta.docs.qmk.fm/using-qmk/simple-keycodes/keycodes) list, but without the KC_ prefix.

 ## Send keycode when tapped, act like Modifier when held